gridaphobe/research-exam/slides.md

 . . .

 - 5 possible paths for *invalid* node, only 1 for *valid* node
-    - compounds as execution unfolds recursive datatype
+- Compounds as execution unfolds recursive datatype

 . . .

-> executable specification causes solver to enumerate paths through **precondition** instead of function
+> solver enumerates paths through **precondition** instead of function

 # Recap

-- dynamic-symbolic execution avoids input explosion by enumerating paths
+- Dynamic-symbolic execution avoids input explosion by enumerating paths
-    - can still suffer from **path** explosion
+- Can still suffer from **path explosion**
-    - particularly when faced with recursive preconditions
+- Particularly when faced with recursive preconditions

-# Outline
+# This Talk: Techniques for Automatic Unit-Testing

 <!-- 1.
 Human-generated tests -->
+- Existing
 1. Black-box testing
 2. White-box testing
+- Our contribution
 3. **Type-targeted testing**

 # What We Want